 Nested within it’s many options is the ability to update custom profiles with a script to identify various user roles like teachers vs learners or even various departments, so that you can choose to display specific items and options.

 A particularly useful and unique feature is the presence of Bootstrap Alerts, a sitewide banner that can be used to send out alerts and messages to all the users, informing them of events like when the site is in maintenance or anything similar.
 Anyone managing a large Moodle site will tell you it’s but a life saver.

-Did I mention the jQuery slider that also makes for an pretty news ticker?
+Did I mention the jQuery slider that also makes for a pretty news ticker?
+They have it all!

 Sometimes simplicity and consistency is the way to go and that’s where Pioneer steps in.
 Visit any Pioneer website and you’ll see what I’m reaching at.